vqpe/lanyard-docs/docs/faq.md

+# Further documentation can be found at https://lanyard.eggsy.xyz/

 ## How do I get monitored by Lanyard?

 Join the Lanyard Discord server.
 Your account gets picked up automatically once you're a member.